#2524 $675Scaasi taffeta cocktail dress, late 1950s

 With the signature off-the-shoulder neckline, draped torso and sculpted skirt, the dress bespeaks the self-confidence of a woman who knows where she is going, yet enjoys her femininity.
 She is animated, intelligent, original.
 She is a stylish and captivating woman.

-Made from black silk taffeta, the only adornment is a large velvet rose at the deep "V" of the front neckline.
-The dress, from Scaasi's high end line, is intricately constructed with features expected in high end 1950s clothing: bodice boning; interlined skirt; complete lining; stiffened hems on both dress and lining; and an inner ribbon waistband.
-The dress closes in back with a metal zipper.
+The dress was made from black silk taffeta.
+The only adornment is a large velvet rose at the deep "V" of the front neckline.
+The dress from Scaasi's high end line closes in back with a metal zipper.
+Our dress is intricately constructed with features expected in high end 1950s clothing: bodice boning; interlined skirt; complete lining; stiffened hems on both dress and lining; and an inner ribbon waistband.

 Scaasi has made evening wear for five First Ladies, including Laura Bush's first state dinner.
 He proposed a scarlet gown with what passes in Washington for plunging décolletage.
 "She is very good-looking and has a very good figure, but she wears all of these clothes that cover her up.
 I said, 'We must do a low neckline.'
 She said, 'But I have freckles on my chest.
 Isn't that awful?'
 And I said, 'Just put some makeup on it.
 It's not the end of the world.'"